gaurav1780/comp125_s2_2018/_collections/_04-searching/05-binary-search-performance.md

 ---
-title: "Displaying objects"
+title: "Binary search performance"
 ---

-# Displaying objects
+# Binary search performance

 Often we need to display the details of an object.
 For example, we might need to display name and age of a Person object, or the details of a